nordicenergy/energy-use-case-contracts/README.md

 </p>

 ## Introduction
-[Lition](https://www.lition.io) is developing the only scalable public-private blockchain with deletable data features, made for commercial products.
-Designed with Lition's live P2P trading use case, and co-innovated with SAP.
+[Nordic Energy](https://www.nordicenergy.io) is developing the only scalable public-private blockchain with deletable data features, made for commercial products.
+Designed with Nordic Energy´s PowerChain P2P trading use case, and co-innovated with SAP.

 This repository shows the solidity smart contracts for the energy use case, which is the world's first peer to peer energy trading plattform commercially available to a mass market.
-You can test it at https://demo.lition.de with the credentials demo / demo1234.
+You can test it at https://demo.nordicenergy.io (under construction) with the credentials demo / demo1234.

 Development Environment
 -----------------------